denivip/DVGAssetPickerController/README.md

 This is an attempt to reimplement Apple's UI from Messages.app for iOS where you can select photos from Camera Roll to attach to your imessage.

-We successfully use this component in our own [Together video editing app](https://2gzr.com) for iOS.
+We successfully use this component in our own [Together video editing app](https://2gzr.com) for iOS where users could import photos using this component into video compilations.
+Here is how DVGAssetPickerController looks in action:

-Together helps you to organize, edit, cloud-store and share your videos on social networks, all in one app.
-Together is the easiest way to organize your video-library just the way you want it.

-And here is how DVGAssetPickerController looks in action:

 ![Selecting Three Photos](Screenshots/screencapture1.gif)